Date effective: 2021-04-28

 COMPLAINTS OF HARASSMENT/DISCRIMINATION INITIATED BY EMPLOYEES

-1. The purpose of this Procedure is to establish a process for all complaints of harassment and/or discrimination initiated by employees and is developed pursuant to the University’s Policy No. 67a on the Prevention of Harassment and/or Discrimination.
+1. The purpose of this Procedure is to establish a process for all complaints of harassment and/or discrimination initiated by employees and is developed pursuant to the University’s .
 This Procedure does not prevent or is not intended to discourage an individual from filing an application with the Ontario Human Rights Tribunal within the deadlines set out in the Ontario Human Rights Code or an individual’s right to pursue any other external legal recourse that may be available.

 APPLICABLE COLLECTIVE AGREEMENT

 2. This Procedure is not meant to replace or supersede complaint or investigation processes in applicable collective agreement provisions.
 If there is an applicable collective agreement, the complaint will be dealt with under the relevant provisions of that collective agreement and where there is no applicable collective agreement or no relevant provisions within a collective agreement, the complaint will be handled in accordance with this Procedure.